MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-principles.md

 ## Carbon awareness

-We need to make the application aware of how much carbon it’s emitting.
-This way, we can react to specific conditions of energy supply, using demand shifting and demand shaping techniques:
+We need to make the application aware of how much carbon it's emitting.
+This way, we can react to specific conditions of energy supply using demand shifting and demand shaping techniques:

-- Demand shifting means moving the workloads and resources to regions or data centers where the energy supply is higher (and incidentally the cost is lower)
+- Demand shifting means moving the workloads and resources to regions or data centers where the energy supply is high and, incidentally, the cost is lower.
+Consider delaying running the app to a time when there's less demand and, as a result, lower carbon intensity.
-- Demand shaping means changing the application’s behavior and appearance to match the energy supply in real-time.
-A good practice is to build an eco-version of the app and keep it as benchmark for demand shaping but also for carbon optimization.
+- Demand shaping means changing the application's behavior and appearance to match the energy supply in real-time.
+A good practice is to build an eco-version of the app and keep it as a benchmark for demand shaping and carbon optimization.

 ## Hardware efficiency